-The distribution of the duration of connection to the Internet for students on average is given in Table 2.
-When the table is examined, during the pandemic period 39.4%, 24.6%, 23.4% and 12.6% of students remained connected to the internet for 4 hours and above, 1-2 hours, 3-4 hours and 0-1 hour maximum, respectively.
-Almost all the students participating in the study stated that they were connected to the internet for 4 hours or more per day during the pandemic period.
+The distribution of the duration of staying connected to the Internet for students on average is given in Table 2.
+When the table is examined, it can be seen that during the pandemic period 39.4%, 24.6%, 23.4% and 12.6% of students remained connected to the Internet for 4 hours and above, 1-2, 3-4 and 0-1 hours maximum, respectively.
+Almost all of the students participating in the study stated that they were connected to the Internet for 4 hours or more per day during the pandemic period.

-3.1 Evaluation of academic procrastination behaviors of high school students and their views on problematic internet usage in terms of gender
+3.1.
+Evaluation of academic procrastination behaviours of high school students and their views on problematic Internet usage in terms of gender

-In Table 3, academic procrastination behaviors of high school students and their views on problematic internet usage are compared with the Mann-Whitney U test conducted according to gender.
+In Table 3, academic procrastination behaviours of high school students and their views on problematic Internet usage are compared with the Mann-Whitney U test conducted according to gender.